JohnCallingham/LCC_CONFIGURATION/README.md

 It has been developed to allow a user to configure multiple nodes prior to and after deployment without needing physical access to the node.

-There are two classes;-
+There are two parts;-
-1. **ConfigurationPreferences**.
-Provides support methods to allow various configuration data to be stored and retrieved using the Arduino Preferences system.
+1. **ConfigurationOTA**.
+A class which allows a configuration file in json format to be hosted on a web server, external to the nodes, which provides a way for a user to alter various configuration properties of multiple nodes without needing physical access to the nodes.
-2. **ConfigurationOTA**.
-Allows a configuration file in json format to be hosted on a web server, external to the nodes, which provides a way for a user to alter various configuration properties of multiple nodes without needing physical access to the nodes.
+2. **ConfigurationPreferences**.
+A namespace which provides support methods to allow various configuration data to be stored and retrieved using the Arduino Preferences system.

 Every time a node starts the process is as follows;-
 1. The json formatted contents of the hard coded credentials.h file is read.
 This file contains details of one or more SSIDs to which the node may be able to connect.